LAST UPDATED: 7/28/23 – Best Hikes in the National Parks System

-If you like to hike, the National Parks System in the United States has some really fun, challenging, and breathtakingly beautiful hiking trails for you to explore.
-If you are looking for which parks have the best trails, you are in luck.
-We are going to rank which hikes in our National Park System we would recommend.
+If you like to hike, the National Parks System in the United States has some great hiking trails to explore.
+They are fun, challenging, and breathtakingly beautiful hikes.
+For those looking for the best trails, you are in luck.
+I am going to rank which hikes in our National Park System I would recommend.

-Now, we are only ranking the hikes that we have experienced.
-So if we are leaving off a hike at a park that you have explored, but we haven’t, we would love to hear about it.
+Now, I am only ranking the hikes that I have experienced.
+So, if I am leaving off a hike at a park that you have explored, but I haven’t, let me know.

-In order to give you an idea of the level of skill, endurance, and physical stamina that are required to complete each of these hikes, we have rated each of the hikes on a four-level scale.
+In order to give you an idea of the difficulty of these hikes, I have rated them for you.
+This four-level scale looks at the level of skill, endurance, and stamina required to complete the hike.

 15. Tall Trees Grove – Redwood National Park (3.5 miles)

 If you are interested in taking a scenic hike thru some amazingly huge and beautiful trees, then this is the hike for you.
 The Tall Trees Grove trail takes you thru some of the more remote, and most beautiful, parts of Redwood National Park.